Info and Instructions for the PlayoffComputer app

 that such advantages one team has over others may need to be maintained.

-- The "paths-to-clinch" analysis features the following:
+- The "paths-to-clinch" and "paths-to-elimination" analysis features the following:

 ways a team can clinch a spot and one that shows ways a team can do no worse than end up in a tie for

-a spot.
 The other teams that this team may fight with will also be listed.

 - If the points tiebreaker setting was changed to "Zero changes" (not recommended), an asterisk following